silicondosa/tsLogger/README.md

 - Whenever you need to log the state of all the tracked variables, simply call `logData()` to store the state of all of the variables as a line in your file.
 - The first time you call this function (or manually if the user prefers), it calls `startLogger()` to indicate that loggging has started.
 This prevents the addition of preamble lines or a data header between the actual data as such a thing would corrupt the CSV data during ingestion.

-In `./tsLogger_example/main.cpp`, you can find an example to get you started and its output is in `./tsLogger_example/testFile.csv`.
+In `./tsLogger_example/main.cpp` (linked here), you can find an example to get you started and its output is in `./tsLogger_example/testFile.csv`.

+Doxygen-generated HTML documentation is available here.

 ## Inspiration and learnings
 As someone working on neuro-robotics, and near-real-time data acquisition and controls, I need to work on high performance code.
 This means, I usually work with C/C++.
 I needed to track dozens of datapoints that were being updated simultaneously every _1 ms_ with minimal performance penalty.
 The simple _"Let's put an `fprintf` outputing CSV lines to a file in the control loop"_ approach worked great until I started making PEBCAK errors like incorrect format specifiers or mistakes passing all datapoints to the right thread and function.
 I wanted a fool-proof way to collect this streaming real-time data so long as the performance penalty was not crushing.
 So, I created this library.
 Along the way, I learning about some of the new features that modern has to offer to offer like `std::variant`, `std::vector`, template functions and classes, and even lambdas.